Zymeh/multinational-retail-data-centralisation/README.md

 ## Database Diagram

 I created a database diagram, which is located at `sales_data.png`.
-We can use this to easily see the relations with our database.
+We can use this to easily see the relations within our database.
 It shows the primary keys as well as how the are related to the main table, `orders_table`.
 This makes it easier to navigate the tables when querying the data.